Being a symbol of hope for nature and climate

 During the unprecedented time of 2020, Earth Hour made history by bringing global communities together online.
 It highlighted the vulnerability of our planet, and the need to tackle climate change and protect nature.
 Over 9 million people took part in Earth Hour in the UK alone in 2020, switching off in solidarity.

-Every year, at 8.30 pm, local time, famous landmarks around the world turn off their lights to support Earth Hour.
-This year, on 26 March, 2022 will be no different.
+For years, landmarks around the world have switched off their lights to support Earth Hour.
 From the Sydney Opera House, then the Colosseum and the Eiffel Tower, reaching the London Eye and moving on to the Empire State Building.

 By inspiring many people to make small, positive changes

-Earth Hour is more than making a small change to your daily routine.
-Joining in the big switch-off reminds us that even small actions can make a big difference.
+Earth Hour is more than making a small change on one day.
+Giving an hour for Earth reminds us that even small actions can make a big difference.
 Because we’re not alone.
-There are millions of people joining us to shed light on our environmental impacts and reduce them, collectively.
+There are millions of people joining to reduce out environmental impacts, collectively.

 To introduce and push for major legislative changes for the environment